 You must know how to use creative finance methods when you are negotiating with sellers.
 You never know if a seller will be negative equity, breakeven equity, in foreclosure or whether they own a property free and clear.
 As an investor, you should have a solution for every one of these situations.

-To listen to the podcast episode, click on the white arrow in the black bar (please wait a few seconds for the podcast to start)
+To listen to the podcast episode, click on the white arrow in the black bar below (please wait a few seconds for the podcast to start)